-If you’ve never lit off a gun, let alone a long gun, in a confined space I will personally attest that you WILL have hearing damage!
+If you’ve never lit off a gun, let alone a long gun, in a confined space I will personally attest that it hurts.
+A lot.

 The 6.5 Grendel made its debut at the Blackwater Training Facility in North Carolina in the summer of 2004.

 The idea behind it was to neck down the 7.62×39 — the round made for the original AK-47 — to .264 caliber to take advantage of the favorable ballistics of the 6.5mm bullet.